|

 It was gone from view.
 Damn, so near and yet so far.
 Maybe I had seen it, probably not.
 Who was I kidding.
 I had seen several kites milling around and the lowest bird was presumably the eagle but how could I be sure with such a brief and restricted view.

-We raced down the verge to get level with the wood thinking the kite may have moved further beyond.
-Andy was well ahead of me while I was about fifty metres beyond a large oak tree by the road and under which other birders were standing waiting for something to happen.
+We raced down the verge to get level with the wood thinking the kite might move further beyond.
+Andy was well ahead of me while I was about fifty metres beyond a large oak tree by the road and under which other birders were standing waiting and hoping for the eagle to re-appear.

-I was halted by a shout from Sam
+I was halted by a shout from the birders still under the oak tree

-I shouted to Andy and hurtled back to join the birders under the oak.
-Everyone of them glued to cameras,scopes or bins looking across the road
+I shouted to Andy and we hurtled back to join the birders under the oak.
+Everyone of them glued to cameras,scopes or bins and looking across the road

 It's the lowest bird just above the trees, flying around with the kites Sam told me